 The Company's financial statements have been prepared on the basis of continuity of operations, realization of assets and satisfaction of liabilities in the ordinary course of business.
 The Company has incurred losses and negative cash flows from operations since inception.
-As of June 30, 2016, the Company had an accumulated deficit of \$156,390 and had cash and investments of \$43,927.
-The Company is evaluating the sufficiency of its cash and investments to fund operations in light of the discontinuation of the ARMOR3-SV trial and reduction in workforce that were announced in July 2016.
-The Company is currently evaluating potential paths forward for galeterone and its pipeline, but expects its cash and investments balance to be sufficient to fund operations into at least the first half of 2017.
-The Company will need to obtain substantial additional funding in order to complete the development of, and to commercialize, galeterone for patients with CRPC, submit a new drug application ("NDA") to the U.S. Food and Drug Administration ("FDA") for galeterone, conduct other ongoing and planned clinical trials of galeterone, and develop or commercialize any future product candidates.
-If the Company is unable to raise capital when needed or on acceptable terms, it may be forced to delay, reduce, terminate or eliminate its product development programs and commercialization efforts.
-The Company's ability to generate product revenue and operating cash flow will depend heavily on the successful development and eventual commercialization of galeterone and other product candidates that it may develop in the future.
+As of September 30, 2016, the Company had an accumulated deficit of \$165,660 and had cash and investments of \$34,718.
+In light of the discontinuation of the ARMOR3-SV trial and the reduction in workforce that occurred in the third quarter of 2016 and assuming no new clinical efforts for galeterone or any other product candidate, the Company expects its cash and investments as of September 30, 2016 to be sufficient to fund operations for at least the next twelve months.
+The Company is currently evaluating potential paths forward for galeterone and its ARDA program and is reviewing strategic alternatives.
+If the Company determines to pursue an alternate strategy or engage in a strategic transaction, its future business, prospects, financial positon and operating results could be significantly different than those in historical periods or projected by management.
+If the Company determines to further develop galeterone, proceed with its ARDA program, or both, substantial additional funding will be needed.
+Because of the significant uncertainty regarding its future plans, the Company is not able to accurately predict the impact of a potential change of the business strategy on future funding requirements.
+If the Company's cash and investments are not sufficient to fund a revised strategy and the Company is unable to raise capital when needed or on acceptable terms, the Company may be forced to delay, reduce, terminate or eliminate its product development programs and its commercialization efforts.